One Drop Foundation

-One Drop is an international non-profit organization based in Montreal, created in 2007 by Cirque du Soleil founder Guy Laliberté, which is focused on water initiatives.
+One Drop was an international non-profit organization based in Montreal, created in 2007 by Cirque du Soleil founder Guy Laliberté, which is focused on water initiatives.
+In July 2026, the foundation announced it was laying off all staff and winding down operations.

 Arts and culture

 One Drop uses circus arts, folklore, popular theatre, music, dance and visual arts to raise awareness of water-related issues.

 Projects

 One Drop has projects in Latin America, India, Canada and Africa.

 Awards and recognition

 One Drop has received the following recognition: